MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-index-schema.md

 - schema determines what queries you can create (be generous in attribute assignments)
 - schema must cover all the queries you want to run.
 You can only query one index at a time (no joins), but you can create indexes that preserve parent-child relationship, and then use nested queries or parallel queries in your search logic to pull from both.
 - schema has impact on storage/size.
 Consider narrow data types, attribution, vector configuration.
+- show schemas for parent-child all-up and paired indexes via index projections
+- note metadata for filters
+- TBD: add fields for location and use entity recognition to pull this values out of the PDFs?
+Not sure how it will query, but goal would be to add some structure to the schema.

 <!--